copasi/copasi-dependencies/readme_linux.md

 	                                default is .copasi in the home directory.
 	  --configfile file             The configuration file for copasi.
 The default is copasi in the ConfigDir.
+	  --convert-to-irreversible     Converts reversible reactions to irreversibl-
+	                                e ones before running Task.
 	  --exportBerkeleyMadonna file  The Berkeley Madonna file to export.
 	  --exportC file                The C code file to export.
+	  --exportCA file               The COMBINE archive file to export.
+	  --exportIni file              export the parameterization of the model as INI file for use with the --reparameterize option.
+	  --exportSEDML file            The SEDML file to export.
 	  --exportXPPAUT file           The XPPAUT file to export.
 	  --home dir                    Your home directory.
+	  --importCA file               A COMBINE archive file to import.
+	  --importSEDML file            A SEDML file to import.
 	  --license                     Display the license.
 	  --maxTime seconds             The maximal time CopasiSE may run in seconds.
 	  --nologo                      Surpresses the startup message.
+	  --report-file file            Override report file name to be used except for the one defined in the scheduled task.
+	  --scheduled-task taskName     Override the task marked as executable.
 	  --validate                    Only validate the given input file (COPASI, Gepasi, or SBML) without performing any
 	                                calculations.